-The Master Programme in Economics provides a solid basis in economic theory, statistics, econometrics and proficiency in analysing empirical data and evaluating public policy.
-The Department of Economics at Uppsala University is, by international standards, very strong in public economics, labour economics and applied microeconometrics.
+The Master Programme in Economics provides you with a solid basis in economic theory, statistics and econometrics.
+It gives you proficiency in analysing empirical data and evaluating public policy.
+The Department of Economics at Uppsala University is, by international standards, very strong in macroeconomics, public economics, labour economics and applied microeconometrics.

 Why this programme?

-We offer a two-year international Master Programme in Economics.
-The programme is consistently ranked as one of the top programmes in Economics in Sweden.
+This programme is consistently ranked as one of the top programmes in economics in Sweden.
 Our students come from all over the world and are trained to become professional economic analysts.

-We focus on understanding and evaluating economic policy, providing students with state of the art training in analysing real world data.
-The programme is designed to help students achieve the skills needed in their future careers.
-There are ample opportunities to specialise in different fields, including public, labour, macro, political economics and more.
+We focus on understanding and evaluating economic policy, providing you with state of the art training in analysing real world data.
+The programme is designed to help you achieve the skills needed in your future careers.
+You will have ample opportunities to specialise in different fields, including public, labour, macro, political economics and more.

-We collaborate with and visit potential employers such as ministries, research institutes, banks and other organisations.
+collaborate with and visit potential employers such as ministries, research institutes, banks and other organidations

-There are good opportunities to study abroad within the programme.
+There are also good opportunities to study abroad within the programme.
 This is primarily made possible by the fact that the programme contains no compulsory courses apart from the final Master's thesis.
-We also collaborate at the departmental level with a few European universities.
-However, students may also choose to study abroad through one of the university-level collaborations organised by the International Office.
+Students may choose to study abroad through one of the university-level collaborations organised by the International Office.

-The Master Programme in Economics leads to a Master of Social Science (120 credits) with Economics as the main field of study.
+The programme leads to a Master of Social Science (120 credits) with Economics as the main field of study.

 The courses taken during the second part of the semester are Topics in Microeconomics and Macroeconomic Theory.
 Topics in Microeconomics is an applied course where microeconomic theory is applied to different kinds of economic issues.
 The course Macroeconomic Theory gives an introduction to modern advanced macroeconomics and deals with subjects like economic growth, business cycles, consumption, investment, unemployment and macroeconomic policy.

-Third semester The aim of the courses of the third semester is to broaden the knowledge attained during the first two semesters.
+Semester 3 The aim of the courses of the third semester is to broaden the knowledge attained during the first two semesters.
 You can choose from a number of more applied courses at the department.
-The department offers the following elective courses: Financial Theory, Applied Macroeconomics, Public Economics, Political Economics and Labour Economics.
+The department offers the following elective courses: Financial Theory, Applied Macroeconomics, Topics in Applied Microeconomics, Health Economics, Political Economics and Labour Economics.

-Fourth semester The fourth semester is devoted to the writing of an essay amounting to 30 credits.
+Semester 4 The fourth semester is devoted to the writing of a Master's thesis amounting to 30 credits.

 The Master Programme in Economics makes you well prepared for highly qualified analytical and investigational work at public authorities and in the public administration, at research institutes, banks and other financial firms, Swedish and international organisations, large firms etc. It also provides the prerequisites for applying to the PhD programme in Economics.